programminghistorian/jekyll/_posts/2018-04-16-programming-historian-community-survey.md

 categories: posts
 ---

 *To participate in Programming Historian 2018 Community Survey, follow this link to a Google Form: [https://goo.gl/forms/2M8AbAiwgmGrD7MI3](https://goo.gl/forms/2M8AbAiwgmGrD7MI3).
-The survey will close July 15, 2018.*
+The survey should take only a few minutes to complete and will close July 15, 2018.*

 In the spirit of community engagement that has long been the foundation of the _Programming Historian_, earlier this year, the editorial board determined that it was time again for us to get in touch with our readers, authors, reviewers, and editors about their experiences with the _Programming Historian_ website, content, and overall vision.
 By learning more about our readership through a community survey, we hope to better serve our current community and to reach out to new audiences.